abdrahmansoltan/Learning-Notes/Git/02-Github.md

 ## Notes

+- Difference between cloning `HTTPS` vs `SSH`

+  - `HTTPS` cloning requires password every time you push or pull
+  - `SSH` cloning uses the SSH key to authenticate, so you don't need to enter your password every time

 - `Assign yourself`

   - When you’re assigned to an issue or pull request, it tells repository visitors and contributors that you'll be facilitating the conversation or task